 With that being said, what do we do to keep our pets safe in the winter?
-Below are 5 ways you can keep your pup safe in the Winter:
+Below are 5 ways you can keep your pup safe in the winter:

 WINTERTIME DOG SAFETY TIP #1

-In fact, more pets become lost in the winter than any other season because snowfall can disguise recognizable scents that would normally help them find their way home.
-Because of this, it’s important to keep them safely on a leash at all times, make sure their collars have up-to-date contact information, and are microchipped.
+In fact, more pets become lost in the winter than in any other season because snowfall can disguise recognizable scents that would normally help them find their way home.
+Because of this, it’s important to keep them safely on a leash at all times, and make sure their collars have up-to-date contact information and are microchipped.

 During winter walks, your dog can pick up all kinds of toxic chemicals like salt, antifreeze, or de-icers.
 Be sure to wipe off your dog’s paws and nose when you return home to keep them from potentially licking these dangerous chemicals off and becoming sick.
 While wiping your dog’s nose and paws, also make sure they aren’t cracked or bleeding from the cold weather.
 It might be a good idea to keep nose butter or petroleum jelly on hand to help with this if it ever happens.
 For added safety, purchase pet-safe de-icers for your home.

-If necessary, reduce walking time for the pups that are more susceptible to the cold.
-For dogs that refuse to go outside in the cold, a good alternative to pottying outside might be to keep a kiddie pool full of sod in your garage or keeping pee pads around the house.
+If necessary, reduce walking time for the more susceptible pups to the cold.
+For dogs that refuse to go outside in the cold, a good alternative to pottying outside might be to keep a kiddie pool full of sod in your garage or keep pee pads around the house.

 In icy weather, heated cars cool down rapidly.
 Pets left inside vehicles can freeze, especially if they are in fragile health.
 Do not leave your pet in unattended vehicles.